angadhn/MySite/_notes/Space Data Center Analysis.md

 ### Power Density

 Each wing generates nearly 31 kilowatts (kW) of direct current power from two solar "blankets".
 When fully extended, the pair span 35 metres in length and 12 metres in width.
-These are the largest ever deployed in space and weigh well 1,100 kg.
+These are the largest ever deployed in space.
 The power density based on this wing span is 71.43  W/m² but a more appropriate estimate can be determined from the specs of the photovoltaic blanket.
 Each blanket comprises 16,400 cells of 8-cm by 8-cm; this gives the real actual light collecting area of each blanket and multiplying by two results in that for a single SAW.

 So the power density of a wing with two blankets works out to 147.7  W/m² from: